rave-net/filr_usermigrate/README.md

 # filr_usermigrate
-For migrating Filr/Vibe/TeamWorks users between different ldap repositories such as Edir to AD
+This is a set of sql scripts and basic steps for migrating Filr/Vibe/TeamWorks users between different ldap repositories such as Edir to AD